Black Widow and Brown Recluse Spider Bites

 Brown recluse spiders (Loxosceles reclusa) are tan to dark brown with a leg span of approximately 1 inch.
 Many have a violin-shaped marking on the chest.
 They are located mainly in the south central United States.

-Both species are common in North America and throughout the world.
+Both black widow and brown recluse spiders are common in North America and throughout the world.
 Human contact with these spiders is usually accidental.

 Medically Reviewed by a Doctor on 7/18/2014